MiSArch/docs/docs/dev-manuals/architecture/services.md

         - by relevance
         - by price
         - by search text match
-1. User
-    - user settings (address, billing)
-    - Dependency on `Payment` service
 1. Auth (Keycloak)
     - authenticates users and manages their sessions
 1. Notification
-    - mail replacement
-    - everything user should be notified about
-    - each user has notifications
-    - potentially boolean flag read/unread
 1. Rating
     - associates a user review with a product
     - provides summary data